-- Current program coordinators or certified trainer will be trained on lowa's Assessment Policy Guidelines (APG) by the state adult education and literacy staff.
+- Current program coordinators or certified trainers will be trained on lowa's Assessment Policy Guidelines (APG) by the state adult education and literacy staff.
 An attendance list of participants for the training (online or face to face) will be maintained.
-The handouts will be provided for use during local in-service staff meetings and individual training sessions; - Training for local program instructional staff directly involved in the use and administration of pre and progress testing must be provided annually by the program coordinators or certified trainer.
-All new staff directly involved in test administration must be trained within 30 days of hire date.
-This can be done face to face or through a video/web conferencing service; - The APG will be posted to the website 30 days prior to the beginning of the Program Year and will be marked as a draft until the official OCTAE letter is received.
-All programs will receive notice when the APG have been federally approved and directions to upload a current copy; and - Ongoing technical assistance will be provided via desktop, phone, and on-site by the state adult education and literacy staff to ensure APG compliance and program improvement.
-As requested by the program coordinator or as the need is identified by state staff, additional APG training can be provided.
-Monitoring of the programs will include validation of compliance with the current APG.
+The handouts will be provided for use during local in-service staff meetings and individual training sessions. - The program coordinators or certified trainers must provide annual training for local program instructional staff directly involved in the use and administration of pre- and progress testing.
+All new staff directly involved in test administration must be trained within 30 days of their hire date. - The APG will be posted to the website and will be marked as a draft until the official OCTAE letter is received.
+All programs will receive notice when the APG it has been federally approved. - The state adult education and literacy staff will provide ongoing technical assistance Ongoing technical assistance will be provided to ensure APG compliance and program improvement.
+Additional APG training can be provided as requested by the program coordinator or as state staff identify the need.